Distilling Privileged Multimodal Information for Expression Recognition using Optimal Transport: Abstract

 \section{Abstract}

-Multimodal affect recognition models have reached remarkable performance in the lab environment due to their ability to model complementary and redundant semantic information.
-However, these models struggle in the wild, mainly because of the unavailability or quality of modalities used for training.
+Deep learning models for multimodal expression recognition have reached remarkable performance in controlled laboratory environments because of their ability to learn complementary and redundant semantic information.
+However, these models struggle in the wild, mainly because of the unavailability and quality of modalities used for training.
 In practice, only a subset of the training-time modalities may be available at test time.
-Learning with privileged information (PI) enables deep learning models (DL) to exploit data from additional modalities only available during training.
-State-of-the-art knowledge distillation (KD) methods have been proposed to distill multiple teacher models (each trained on a modality) to a common student model.
-These privileged KD methods typically utilize point-to-point matching and have no explicit mechanism to capture the structural information in the teacher representation space formed by introducing the privileged modality.
+Learning with privileged information enables models to exploit data from additional modalities that are only available during training.
+State-of-the-art knowledge distillation (KD) methods have been proposed to distill information from multiple teacher models (each trained on a modality) to a common student model.
+These privileged KD methods typically utilize point-to-point matching, yet have no explicit mechanism to capture the structural information in the teacher representation space formed by introducing the privileged modality.
 We argue that encoding this same structure in the student space may lead to enhanced student performance.
 This paper introduces a new structural KD mechanism based on optimal transport (OT), where entropy-regularized OT distills the structural dark knowledge.
-Privileged KD with OT (PKDOT) method captures the local structures in the multimodal teacher representation by calculating a cosine similarity matrix and selects the top-k anchors to allow for sparse OT solutions, resulting in a more stable distillation process.
-Experiments \footnote[1]{\url{https://github.com/haseebaslam95/PKDOT}} were performed on two different problems: pain estimation on the Biovid dataset (ordinal classification) and arousal-valance prediction on the Affwild2 dataset (regression).
-Results show that the proposed method can outperform state-of-the-art privileged KD methods on these problems.
-The diversity of different modalities and fusion architectures indicates that the proposed PKDOT method is modality and model-agnostic.
+Our privileged KD with OT (PKDOT) method captures the local structures in the multimodal teacher representation by calculating a cosine similarity matrix and selecting the top-k anchors to allow for sparse OT solutions, resulting in a more stable distillation process.
+Experiments\footnote[1]{Code: \url{https://github.com/haseebaslam95/PKDOT}} were performed on two challenging problems -- pain estimation on the Biovid dataset (ordinal classification) and arousal-valance prediction on the Affwild2 dataset (regression).
+Results show that our proposed method can outperform state-of-the-art privileged KD methods on these problems.
+The diversity among modalities and fusion architectures indicates that PKDOT is modality- and model-agnostic.